 If the bike was under installment plan in the past, you will need to unblocking the LTA transfer by giving your shop a call.
 If all payments are done, the finance block will get lifted.

-Now is the time to tackle all the work you’ve been procrastinating about for the past year.
+Now is the time to tackle all the work you’ve been procrastinating on for the past year.

-If you’re not an avid mechanic, that might be little more than checking tire pressure and shaking the bike around for anything loose.
-If the chain is really loose and you don’t know how to adjust it, take it to the mechanic.
-I would recommend you to come to our workshop partner HKL Lim or Sanfu Motor.
-They are really the experts in what they do.
+If you’re not an avid mechanic, that might just mean checking tire pressure and shaking the bike around to see if anything is loose.
+If the chain is really loose and you don’t know how to adjust it, take it to a mechanic.
+I recommend visiting our workshop partner, HKL Lim.
+They are true experts in their field.

 Here is a simple checklist for things that you can try to do yourself: